• Skip to primary navigation

 Jump to Recipe

-Tender chicken baked over a bed of fried rice with creamy coconut curry sauce and melted cheese on top.
-This easy and simple Macau-style baked Portuguese chicken rice is a great main or meal for the whole family to enjoy and restaurant quality.
+Creamy coconut curry chicken baked over fried rice with melted cheese.
+This easy and simple Macau-style baked Portuguese chicken rice is a delicious main or meal.
+Family-friendly and restaurant quality!

 macau baked portuguese chicken rice